samroeslin/19-September-2017-Puebla-Mexico-earthquake/docs/README.md

-# Seismic recording
+# Seismic recordings
-An overview of the CIRES recording stations is available at: http://www.cires.org.mx/racm_mapa/index.php The raw seismic recordings for the 2017 Puebla earthquake can be accessed at [CIRES Busqueda de registros](http://www.cires.org.mx/registro_es.php).
+The raw seismic recordings for the 2017 Puebla earthquake can be accessed at [CIRES Busqueda de registros](http://www.cires.org.mx/registro_es.php) and [La Red Acelerográfica del IIUNAM (RAII-UNAM)](https://aplicaciones.iingen.unam.mx/AcelerogramasRSM/Inicio.aspx)

+An overview of the CIRES recording stations is available at: [Red Acelerográfica de la Ciudad de Mexico, RACM, CIRES](http://www.cires.org.mx/racm_mapa/index.php)

+# Response spectra
 The seismic recordings were processed in Matlab and [SeismoSignal](https://seismosoft.com/product/seismosignal/).

-# Response spectra
-The recorded data was processed in Matlab.
-Python code for the processing of seismic recordings can be found at [gmpe-smtk/smtk/response_spectrum.py](https://github.com/GEMScienceTools/gmpe-smtk/blob/master/smtk/response_spectrum.py)

 The pseudo-acceleration for the [CIRES (Centro de Instrumentacion y REgistros Sismico, a. c.)](http://www.cires.org.mx/) stations (North-South and East-West directions) are in the folder CIRES data.

 Plots fot the response spectrum can be seen in **[Spectrum 2017 Puebla Mexico earthquake.ipynb](https://nbviewer.jupyter.org/github/sroe459/2017-Puebla-Mexico-earthquake/blob/master/Spectrum%202017%20Puebla%20Mexico%20earthquake.ipynb)**

+Python code for the processing of seismic recordings can be found at [gmpe-smtk/smtk/response_spectrum.py](https://github.com/GEMScienceTools/gmpe-smtk/blob/master/smtk/response_spectrum.py)

 # Building damage
 Information on building damage can be found in: